khiixar/Janooon/README.md

-© 2025 Senyo Solutions.
+Made by Senyo Solutions.
 All rights reserved.

 # Janoon Cafe ☕

-A modern website for Janoon, a Pakistani-American cafe located in Brooklyn, NY.
+A modern website for Janooon, a Pakistani-American cafe located in Brooklyn, NY.

 ## About